 Properties and instances associated concepts are all defined from classes and relations between classes in the ontologies and the knowledge base (TBox).
 Those concepts and relations define the vocabulary necessary for the machine to understand the meaning of all the instances and the properties in the knowledge base, and possibly infer new implicit knowledge.
 In general, the vocabulary is bounded to a particular application domain limiting the expressivity of the requests to the classes and relations defined in the vocabulary.
 When dealing with real world heterogeneous environments and objects like it is the case in AmI systems, it is unlikely that a vocabulary defining all the world concepts and relations can be available.
-It is therefore necessary to increment the vocabulary (knowledge base extension) [10].
-This additional knowledge could be either brought by the users [9].
+It is therefore necessary to enrich on the fly the vocabulary (knowledge base extension) [10].
+This additional knowledge could be either brought by the users [9], or, for instance, by capitalizing on the devices interactions with other devices: introducing new concepts in the knowledge base from devices and services annotations as they appear in the environment can permit to enhance the initial vocabulary with new concepts and relations between previous concepts (knowledge merging).
+It allows to add more expressivity to the queries allowing to refine the spectrum of the selected devices and services.
+For instance, an initial query